dillerio/sdk-php/docs/Api/StampCardsApi.md

 # **cancelStampReservation**
 > \DillerAPI\Model\ActionResponse cancelStampReservation($storeId, $memberId, $stampId, $body)

-The endpoint /cancel-reservation should be called when a transaction is completed or cancelled to  release the stamp reservation and avoid making it unavailable for other transactions.
+The endpoint /cancel-reservation should be called when a transaction is completed or cancelled to  release all the stamps reserved for that stampId and avoid making it unavailable for other transactions.

 If the transaction has multiple stamps with the same Id, all of them will be released